jondaiello/jondaiello-com/README.md

 These are the purpose of the redesign.

 ## The Rough Plan
-- Write the universal/baseline styles to the page in a `&gt;style&lt;` element.
+- Write the universal/baseline styles to the page in a `<style>` element.
 - Write performance driven vanilla javascript
 - Keep the front page under 200kb on cellular networks (some detection required)
 - Utilize SVGs & CSS shapes